Your horse’s stall card

 Other things to put on your horse’s stall card

--Secondary phone number - There are a few hours in the day when I don’t have the cell phone, but I do have a phone and fax line - just in case!
-This could also be a back up phone number to your trainer, spouse, horse best friend.
+Secondary phone number – There are a few hours in the day when I don’t have a cell phone, but I do have a phone and fax line – just in case!
+This could also be a backup phone number to your trainer, spouse, horse best friend.

--Baseline TPR - At rest, what is your horse’s normal temp, pulse rate, and respiration rate?
+Baseline TPR – At rest, what is your horse’s normal temp, pulse, and respiration?
 Any Veterinarian tending to your horse in an emergency will need to know his baseline, so his vitals can be compared to his normal.

 This barn uses a binder of all vital stats for all of the horses, kept in the tack room.
 On the stalls are dry erase boards for easy communication and critical information (like allergies).

--The “please” items - is there anything that others should be aware of?
-Examples may include “please no treats”, “please no open window” “please leave window open”, etc.
+The “please” items – is there anything that others should be aware of?
+Examples may include “please no treats”, “please no open window” “please leave the window open”, etc.

--Insurance information - if you horse is insured, the company name, contact info and phone number, and pre-authorization requirements should be listed.
+Insurance information – if your horse is insured, the company name, contact info and phone number, and pre-authorization requirements should be listed.
 Don’t forget the policy number.

 Dry erase boards are awesome for stall cards!

--Your local contact info (cell phone and hotel phone number just in case your cell phone has questionable coverage)
+- Your local contact info, like cell phone and hotel phone number just in case your cell phone has questionable coverage.